WHAT'S NEW????

 ABOUT THE AUTHOR

-A resident of Hockessin, Delaware, Donna Nordmark Aviles is the granddaughter of Oliver Nordmark, the protagonist of her first two books.
+Donna Nordmark Aviles resides in Delaware and is the granddaughter of Oliver Nordmark, the protagonist of her books.
 She has worked in many fields including foreign exchange, social services and business.
-After raising three children, Aviles returned to her early love of writing and is currently working on her next project.
-She enjoys speaking to school students and organizations about the Orphan Train Movement and The Great Depression, and welcomes your questions or comments in the GUESTBOOK section of this website.
-To view student artwork illustrating Fly Little Bird, Fly! click on the "view photo album" link on the left hand side of the page.
-To contact Donna Aviles, send an email to: daviles@comcast.net.
+After raising three children, Aviles returned to her early love of writing.
+She enjoys speaking with school students and organizations, and is passionate about sharing the nearly lost history of the Orphan Train Movement.
+She welcomes your questions or comments in the GUESTBOOK section of this website.
+To contact Donna Aviles, send an email to: daviles@comcast.net